wp-plugins/flyzoo/readme.txt

 in maintenance mode.
 Reach us on [Flyzoo Live Chat Support>>](http://www.flyzoo.co/support), we'll help you to fix verification issues.

-= How do I recover/change my password? =
+= How do I recover or change my password? =

 [Click here to recovery or reset your password>>](http://widget-a.flyzoo.co/account/recovery)